DinghaiZ/3-prime-READS-plus/README.md

 **[projects](https://github.com/DinghaiZ/3-prime-READS-plus/tree/master/projects)**: A tree-like directory containing one *project_name/experiment_name* folder for each experiment under different projects.
 Within each *project_name/experiment_name* folder, there are three subfolders: *notebooks* (code for project and experiment-specific analysis), *data* (data for project and experiment-specific analysis), and *results* (analysis results).
 The *data* and *results* subfolders will be automatically created by the notebooks.

-**tests**: Code for testing my pipeline during development.
+**tests**: Code for testing the pipeline during development.
 Not needed for running the notebooks.

-**images**: Images displayed in the README and notebooks on github.
+**images**: Images displayed in the README on github.
 Not needed for running the notebooks.